carboleum/kissbacktest/README.md

 # Kissbacktest

-_Keep It Simple and Stupid_ backtesting in Python
+_Keep It Simple and Stupid backtesting coded with Python_

 To have explanations (in french but with mathematical semantics and graphic illustrations): follow this [link](https://carboleum.github.io/jekyll/2022/08/10/Introduction-au-backtesting.html)